drorlab/FRAME/README.md

 --seed_ligand_path ./data/test_inputs/3C49_seed_ligand.mae
 --protein_pocket_path ./data/test_inputs/3C49_pocket.mae
 --end_point number_steps --max_steps 5
+--e3nn_env_path PATH
 ```
 - seed_ligand_path is a the path to (.mae) file containing the starting ligand to add fragments to.
 - protein_pocket_path is a path to (.mae) file containing the protein pocket.
 The seed_ligand should be aligned or docked to pocket structure.
+- e3nn_env_path needs to be specified to allow access to e3nn package from SCHRODINGER environment
 - Note: recommended to use GPU to run.

 Detailed argument descriptions: